Help support

 Author: Héctor Cánovas, Jos de Bruijne, Deborah Baines, and Carlos Rios

-1. Table upload from local machine (by clicking over the "upload user table" buttom that is encompassed by a red circle in Fig. 1).
+1. Table upload from local machine (by clicking the "upload user table" buttom that is encompassed by a red circle in Fig. 1).

-2. Table upload from job result (by clicking over the "Create user table from results" button that is encompassed by a red square in Fig. 1).
+2. Table upload from job result (by clicking the "Create user table from results" button that is encompassed by a red square in Fig. 1).

 Figure 1: Screenshot showing the content of the Advanced (ADQL) tab of the GUI.
 The "upload user table" and "Create user table from results" buttons are highlighted by a red circle and square, respectively.
+The "remove user table" button that is located next to the "upload user table" button allows to delete a user table (once the table to be removed has been selected).

 Important note: User tables that contain capital letters and / or special characters (e.g., +, &, or .) in their names must be queried using double quotation marks as in the following example: SELECT * FROM user_<user_name>."My_table".
 Additionally, any user tables named solely with SQL reserved keywords (e.g., size, join) or ADQL reserved keywords (e.g., round, distance) must also use double quotation marks, e.g. user_<user_name>."size".
 This also applies to job uploads and TAP uploads.